-Welcome to our information page about online instruction at Bishop Montgomery High School.
-The COVID-19 global pandemic has created an unprecedented time in education and, as we navigate the 2020-21 school year, we remain grateful for the support of our BMHS families, faculty and alumni.
-We also remain committed to providing an exceptional education rooted in spiritual formation, academic excellence, and social development for all of our students.
+We look forward to welcoming our students back to campus while continuing to provide an exceptional education experience rooted in spiritual formation, academic excellence, and social development.
 Whether on campus or online, supporting and nurturing our students' growth, development and well-being is at the core of everything we do.

 FROM THE PRINCIPAL

 Dear Bishop Community,

-The last few months have marked an unprecedented time in my years as an educator.
+The last year has marked an unprecedented time in my years as an educator.
 The flexibility and adaptability that COVID-19 has asked of our teachers, our administrators, our parents and, especially, our students is like nothing I’ve ever experienced.
 Despite all of the unexpected changes and challenges, one thing has left a lasting impression--the commitment, generosity, and resilience of Bishop Montgomery High School.
 In this extraordinary era, I have witnessed an extraordinary community.

 In July 2020, we sent an email to our current families informing them of Governor Newsom and the Archdiocese of Los Angeles’ directive that all schools in Los Angeles County begin the school year online.
 While each of us at Bishop Montgomery recognizes the value of in-person education and eagerly awaits the safe return to campus, we cannot jeopardize the health and well-being of our school community given the pandemic’s current trajectory.
 Prior to the governor and archdiocese's mandate, we had shared details of our Hybrid Learning Model which offered our students the opportunity to combine in-person instruction with online instruction from home.
 Our primary goal, once Los Angeles County is removed from the state’s COVID-19 monitoring list, is to implement this model and welcome students back on campus as quickly as possible.